 There is a plethora of solid information from trusted sources available all over the web on this topic.
 My personal favorite is the National Library of Medicine.
 However, as time is a rare commodity for most of you, I will begin gathering information, organizing it and sharing it with you.
 In the meantime, please take advantage of the beneficial discussions held by real people with real experiences to share in one of my favorite online forums: https://www.earthclinic.com/.
 You’ll thank me for it!

-I am choosing not to use this post to discuss how to attack candida because it is such an in-depth conversation and best had with a naturopathic practitioner; however, consider this: restoring order to your skin and your body as a whole will most certainly require a regimen to address the following:
+I am choosing not to use this post to discuss how to attack candida because it is such an in-depth conversation and best had with a naturopathic practitioner; because candida is not without co-factors.
+However, consider this: restoring order to your skin and your body as a whole will most certainly require a regimen to address the following:

-- Starve it: candida feeds on excess sugars and carbohydrates, cutting back will slow down its growth.
+Starve it: candida feeds on excess sugars and carbohydrates, cutting back will slow down its growth.
+Cutting out added sugars as a whole is the best way to go.
 There is a safe and natural herb called Gymnema that block sugar absorption and inhibits the growth of Candida1

 What Can You Do RIGHT Now?